jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/text/t0001-init/default/divergences.md

 Uncategorised
   Before events:
-    CT: Jump to external code for gettext
-    RF: Jump to external code for gettext
-  After events:
-    CT: Jump to external code for dcgettext
-    RF: Jump to external code for dcgettext
-  Occurrences: 62

-Uncategorised
-  Before events:
     CT: Jump to external code for htons
     RF: Jump to external code for htons
   After events:
     CT: __bswap_16 at byteswap.h:35:0
     RF: __bswap_16 at byteswap.h:39:3
   Occurrences: 9

-Uncategorised
-  Before events:
-    CT: Jump to external code for memcmp
-    RF: Jump to external code for memcmp
-  After events:
-    CT: Jump to external code for bcmp
-    RF: Jump to external code for bcmp
-  Occurrences: 290

 Uncategorised
   Before events: